 - Know how to align Project Outcome with community needs; and

 - Understand how outcomes data help measure the impact of programs and services.

 Who Should Attend

-This webinar is open to everyone.
+This on-demand webinar is open to everyone.

 Launched in 2015 by the Colorado State Library and the Colorado Library Consortium, the Research Institute for Public Libraries is a singular event for public library leaders and others interested in public library data and evaluation.
 In this immersive, bootcamp-style event, participants learn practical, strategic methods of gathering, analyzing, and using data for planning, management, and communicating impact.
 To learn more, visit ripl.lrs.org.